Close

 Getting home: There are some much longer hiking paths connected to these trails but, for a short trip, the easiest path is simply back the way you came.

-Wong Lung Hang Stream (Yellow Dragon Stream)
+Wong Lung Hang Stream (Yellow Dragon Stream) – Scenic waterfall hike near Tung Chung

 Getting there: Take the MTR to Tung Chung and take a taxi to Chek Lap Kok Village.
 Walk to Wong Lung Hang Picnic Area and begin your trek along Wong Lung Hang Country Trail through to Wong Lung Hang Stream.
 At the end of the stream, go left towards a downward slope and begin the walk towards the stream.
 Onwards, follow the dam on the right and climb to cross the water pool where you will see the stream.
-Big rocks in the water help to make access to the waterfall a little easier.

-Length: 10km (approx)
+Length: About 10km

 Time at a leisurely pace: 3 hours there and 3 hours back.
 Wong Lung Waterfall is 2 hours into the trek and 1 hour into the stream, where there is a really nice pool for swimming.